 Matej’s PhD project was on comparative biology of native and invasive populations of gobies.
 He joined the lab as a postdoc to study bitterling-mussel coevolution and continued with investigations on alternative life strategies in African annual fishes.
 After a stay at Jason Podrabsky’s lab in Portland State University, OR, USA, Matej took permanent position at the institute.

 Milan succeeded in our ambitious plan to follow replicated wild killifish populations over their lifetime.
-Over 30,000 km of car travel and 5 months camping in the Mozambican bush, a unique set of data and samples is secured!
+Over 30,000 km of car travel and 5 months camping in the Mozambican bush, a unique set of data and samples was secured!

 Jakub volunteered during the extensive 2016 fieldwork in Mozambique and now joined the lab as PhD. student enrolled at Charles University in Prague.